+- You have to trust them on the tank size.
 Tank sizes vary—sometimes even within a given make and model.
 When the delivery truck rolls in with a load of new cars, the fleet manager loads all the information about that car into the computer—often quickly, and sometimes making assumptions about the car's specifications.
 If they are lazy or make a mistake, you can be overcharged for extra gallons if you prepay.

-That sign on the rental counter showing current local gas prices is—well, we don't like to make blanket accusations, but the rental industry isn't particularly known for its forthrightness and honesty.
-The price shown might be for the closest gas station to the airport (which rarely has a competitive price, for obvious reasons), or it might be for the highest gas price in the area.
+- The "pump price" might be a lie.
+That sign on the rental counter showing current local gas prices might be out of date.
+Or it might have used the closest gas station to the airport (which rarely has a competitive price, for obvious reasons), or the station with the highest prices in the area.
 It's rarely the cheapest gas available, especially if you have a warehouse club membership.
-Our suggestion: check GasBuddy.com (or their mobile apps for your smartphone) so you have a true comparison.
+Instead, check GasBuddy for a true comparison.